Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Problem 3: Quantum Channel Discrimination

-where $||A||_{\infty}$ denotes the infinity norm of the operator $A \in \hat \HC$.
-This norm is the minimum real $\mu$ for which $A \preceq \mu I$.
+This norm is dual to the nuclear norm.
+It is the minimum real $\mu$ for which $A \preceq \mu I$.
 Using this characterization of the infinity norm, the dual semi-definite program above can be re-written as

+These SDPs above can be derived using a connection between the fidelity function and the diamond norm.
+The connection, together with a simplification of the SDP~\eqref{SDPFid} for the fidelity function, can be used to arrive at the above SDP~(for details see~\cite{Watrous12}).

 Let us consider some simple examples where the diamond norm can be computed algebraically in closed form.
-Our first example is the diamond norm of any quantum channel $\BC : \hat \HC_a \mapsto \hat \HC_b$.
+Our first example is the diamond norm of any quantum channel $\BC : \hat \HC_a \to \hat \HC_b$.
 Using the definition of the diamond norm $||\BC ||_{\diamond}$, one can easily show that any quantum channel has diamond norm one.
 Our second example considers the protocol between Alice and Bob discussed at the beginning of this section.
 In that protocol, suppose $d_a = d_b = 2$; in other words, Alice and Bob exchange qubit states.
 In addition, consider a concrete case where $\BC_1$ is simply the identity channel $\IC$ and $\BC_2$ is the qubit depolarizing channel $\Dl$ in~\eqref{depol}, and each is equally probable, i.e., $t = 1/2$; thus $\DC$ in~\eqref{diffMap} takes the form